gulpjs/undertaker/README.md

 in parallel, all being executed at the same time.
 If an error occurs, all execution will complete.

+### `registry([registryInstance])`

+Optionally takes an instantiated registry object.
+If no arguments are passed, returns the current registry object.
+If an instance of a registry (`customRegistry`) is passed the tasks from the current registry will be transferred to it and the current registry will be replaced with the new registry.

+The ability to assign new registries will allow you to pre-define/share tasks or add custom functionality to your registries.
+See [Custom Registries](#custom-registries) for more information.

 ### `tree([options])` => Object

 Optionally takes an object (`options`) and returns an object representing the